Lidemy/mentor-program-Amelie1815/homeworks/week10/hw4.md

 Webpack is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser. It allows us to modular program like Node.js does and makes the structure of the code explicit.

-Both of them can be used to do the same things but not in the same way.
+Both of them can be used to do the same things such as compiling ES6 to ES5 via babel or compiling SCSS to CSS.
+Since they have been made for different purposes, webpack can bundle the module while gulp can't, and gulp can run the custom task in sequence while webpack can't.

 There is a good way to use them collaboratively: define webpack as a task being run in gulp.